JGKarlin/girlsinsight/README.md

 Contributing

-Contributions are welcome!
+Contributions are always welcome!
 Please fork the repository, create a feature branch, and submit a pull request.

 License